hertze/PoserFrames/README.md

 by [Joakim Hertze](https://www.hertze.se)

-**Poser Frames** is JavaScript for Photoshop that draws  negative borders, traced from real negatives.
+**Poser Frames** is JavaScript for Photoshop that draws black borders, traced from real negatives scanned with film rebates.

 ## Installing and running Poser Frames